I’ve noticed that specific terms get thrown around a lot when talking about jet skis that many people might not know.

 You also adjust the speeds you cruise at by pushing buttons on the handlebars.

-Slow speed mode or No Wake Mode is cruise control but with a max speed of 5mph.
+Slow speed mode, 5MPh mode, or No Wake Mode is cruise control but with a max speed of 5mph.

 This is nice to have if you dock your jet ski at a marina with strict speed limits.